Aliniel/ppgso/README.md

 - Demonstrates how to load raw texture data as input for a shader
 - The texture itself is loaded from raw RGB image file directly into OpenGL
-- Geometry loading is handled using the Mesh class that also handles loading of UV coordinates
+- Geometry loading is handled using the MeshObject class that also handles loading of UV coordinates

 ### [gl3_animate](src/gl3_animate/gl3_animate.cpp) - Dynamically generated 2D animation